-Geoprocessing models you create, and the data that they use, can be shared using geoprocessing packages.
-The package you create can be e-mailed to your colleagues or uploaded to arcgis.com where they can reach a broad audience.
-You can also create and publish web services from your models to be consumed by web-based clients such as ArcGIS Desktop, Explorer for ArcGIS, and custom web applications.
+Geoprocessing models you create, and the data they use, can be shared using geoprocessing packages.
+The package you create can be emailed to your colleagues or uploaded to ArcGIS Online where they can reach a broad audience.
+You can also create and publish web services from your models to be consumed by web-based clients such as ArcGIS Desktop, Explorer for ArcGIS, and custom web apps.

 Developing your own tools